zhang1980s/prometheus-lab/README.md

 Since Prometheus doesn't have built-in authentication in its core functionality, we implement authentication using a reverse proxy:

-#### Nginx Reverse Proxy Authentication
+#### Containerized Nginx Reverse Proxy Authentication
-- Nginx installed as a reverse proxy in front of Prometheus
+- Nginx running as a container with multi-CPU support
 - Basic authentication configured:
   ```nginx
   server {